Tourism Key For Economic Growth & Diversification In The MENA Region

 “Today’s meeting is an opportunity to identify the priorities of tourism policy for the MENA destinations, strengthen regional cooperation and public-private partnerships that prepare the region to welcome the 195 million international tourist arrivals – almost triple the present volume of 72 million – forecasted by UNWTO for 2030. ” he added.

 Simon Press, Senior Exhibition Director, ATM, said: “The Middle East is developing at an extraordinary pace as countries diversify from a dependence on hydrocarbon receipts.
-As such it is vital leaders in the region continue to find new ways of capitalising on tourism growth built on sustainability.
+As such it is vital leaders in the region continue to find new ways of capitalizing on tourism growth built on sustainability.

 “The UNWTO & ATM Ministerial Forum provided an effective platform for stakeholders across the industry spectrum to identify the opportunities, as well as the challenges, that currently prevail throughout the region.”